ignatov/fleet-elixir-plugin/README.md

-# Fleet Plugin Template
+# Elixir support for Fleet

-This is a template for developing a JetBrains Fleet plugin.
+This is a plugin that brings Elixir supoprt to JetBrains Fleet.
-The plugin can be used to enhance the functionality of the Fleet IDE.

-## Getting Started

-To create a new plugin using this template, you can either clone the repository or use the "Use this template" button on GitHub to create a new repository based on this template.

 ## Building and Running the Plugin